 Both of these sides are easy to prep ahead if you’re entertaining or if you’re bringing a dish to someone’s BBQ.
 For the fries, just toss them with the olive oil, salt and pepper and store in a Ziploc until ready to roast.
 These are best served right out of the oven.
 For the salad, just combine all dry ingredients and squeeze a little lemon on top to preserve the apples.
 The toss with the dressing when ready to serve .

 So on to the steak.
-We learned a few things about grilling steak perfectly.
+We learned a few things about grilling steak perfectly with this book.
 We used a 2″ thick USDA Prime grade ribeye.
 It was beautiful.
 Here’s what we know works:

 1. Dry brine the meat with salt for 2 hours in the fridge before grilling.
 No need to set it out to reach room temperature – just take it out when you’re ready to grill.